Contrast-Security-OSS/docs/content/user/apps/Route-coverage.md

 * **Ruby:** Rails and Sinatra
 * **Python:** Django, Pyramid and Flask

-While coverage is enabled automatically for most Contrast agents, you must use the following command to specify the application name when deploying the **Java** agent: `-Dcontrast.appname = <example name>`.
+While coverage is enabled automatically for most Contrast agents, you must use the following property to specify the application name when deploying the **Java** agent: `-Dcontrast.standalone.appname=<example_name>`.
+If you don't include this property, the Java agent may only observe - but not discover - routes in your application.

 ## View Route Details